Skip to main content

 Tip: while the propagation test is active, the resolver selector is frozen.
 Disable the mode to return to single-resolver diagnostics.

-Example HTTPS DNS record
+HTTPS record structure:

 Common parameters